Workshop: Practical Bayesian Computation

 - PROC BGLIMM for generalized linear mixed-effects models

 - presents Bayesian treatment of various statistical topics, including regression models, multilevel hierarchical models, missing data analysis, model assessment, and predictions.
-Application areas will focus in agriculture and natural resources, although deviations from this should be expected, given the nature of the presented case studies and examples.
+Application areas will include agriculture and natural resources, although deviations from this should be expected, given the nature of the presented case studies and examples.

 The tutorial emphasizes the practical aspect of performing Bayesian analysis.
 The objectives are to familiarize statistical programmers and practitioners with the essentials of Bayesian computing, and to equip them with computational tools through a series of worked-out examples that demonstrate sound practices for a variety of statistical models and Bayesian concepts.